ptrkrysik/multi-rtl/README.md

 Preparation of RTL-SDR receivers
 ================================
-The prerequisite to use multi-rtl is having two or more RTL-SDR devices sharing common clock source.
+The prerequisite to use `Multi-rtl` is having two or more RTL-SDR devices sharing common clock source.
 The simplest and cheapest way to achieve that is to use the [clever hack](http://kaira.sgo.fi/2013/09/16-dual-channel-coherent-digital.html) invented by Juha Vierinen.
 The modification that he found is presented on the photos below:
 ![dongles with common clock](docs/images/dongles_with_common_clock.jpg) ![master](docs/images/master.jpg) ![slave](docs/images/slave_with_replaced_oscillator.jpg)

 The dongle on the right hand side has replaced oscillator and takes clock reference from the dongle on the left.

 If you need more than three channels use solution based on external clock and clock distribution circuitry like the one descibed by [YO3IIU](http://yo3iiu.ro/blog/?p=1450).

-You can also set identifiers dongles so it will be possible to distinguish channels of your multi-rtl receiver.
+You can also set identifiers dongles so it will be possible to distinguish channels of your `Multi-rtl` receiver.
 To do this set different identifier to each dongle with use of:
 ```sh
 rtl_eeprom -d <device_index> -s <serial_number>
 ```